 In the end it didn't matter what he knew or didn't know, Madeline didn't wait for her words to sink in; too scared to hear him tease her for it all, or worse, protest.
 She ducked her head away from his eyes and turned on her heel, her palms smacking against the cold glass panes of the door as she broke free from the busy place and her own muddled confusion.

 Madeline grinned, her eyes swinging to the sky as her feet made their way towards the main street.
 It was drizzling she decided, thoughtfully assessing the water-filled space before her; the heavy sort that could well be rain if it weren't suspended just-so, too heavy for the clouds, but immune to the need to hit the ground.
-She felt she understood it a little, as though the day had pulled something from her shoulders, or her soul (if she dare admit it), and given her a lighter step.
+She felt she understood it a little, as though the day itself had pulled something from her shoulders, or her soul (if she dare admit it), and given her a lighter step.
 She felt as though she was human in essence, but with a dash of something spritely she never might have dreamed of in the pub.
-By the time she reached the shopfront of Toames and Scrolls, she was almost drenched through; subtly soaked by the suspended moisture which was, if anything, more thorough at creating all-over damp than falling rain.
-She hardly noticed, merely feeling a little merrier to truly be a part of the general loveliness.
+By the time she reached the shopfront of Toames and Scrolls, she was almost drenched through entirely; subtly done so by the suspended moisture which was, if anything, more thorough at creating all-over damp than falling rain.
+She had hardly noticed, merely feeling a little merrier to truly be a part of the general loveliness.

 Indeed, stepping inside seemed madness, but she chided herself for thinking it.
 She had come with a purpose as much as an excuse, and it felt important to somehow manage it, even if it meant admitting torents of things she usually daren't even think.
 Madeline took a deep breath and forced herself to enter the stifling little place; it was cramped at the best of times, and today she felt as though she bore open wings, struggling to spread between the tight four walls and leaning shelves.
 Her fingers danced hesitantly over the too clean, too crisp pages of the sketchbook that had found its way into her hands.
 She almost hated it, a small part of her wanting to slam it back onto the pile and leave.
-That wasn't an option though, or it was, perhaps; but one that would leave her a little mad inside her skin and heart, and only postpone this horrid moment until the next chance she had to visit Hogsmeade.
-She needed a sketchbook in her hands grasp.
+That wasn't an option though.
+Or it was, perhaps; but one that would leave her a little crazed inside her skin and heart, and only postpone this horrid moment until the next chance she had to visit Hogsmeade.
+She needed a sketchbook dancing in her hands grasp.
 She needed her sketchbook.
 But she had lost it, lost a thousand half finished pieces of herself.
 She'd lost scraps of her Ma along with it too, stupidly tying her into its paper, as though it wasn't something that wouldn't always be by her side; safe.
-There hadn't been enough scraps of her Ma to lose.
+There hadn't been enough scraps left of her Ma for her to lose.

-Unseeing, Madeline paid and left, feeling lost all over again.
+Unseeing, Madeline paid and left, feeling bewildered all over again.
 It stung of something different this time, something she hoped she never had to face in any proper sort of way.
-She pushed it all away, settling it down deep as she could, telling herself it was all inside her own bodily confines, so ignore it she could.
+She pushed it all away, settling it down deep as she could, telling herself it was all inside her own bodily confines, so it was within her power to ignore it.
 Always, if she had to.

-Madeline made her way back towards the pub, her insides furling tightly at the thought of sidling back through its occupants to find her Alice.
-Really, she had no intention of going back, not in the sense of opening the door and returning to her seat.
+Madeline made her way back towards the pub, her insides furling tightly at the thought of sidling back through its many bustling occupants to find her Alice.
+Really, she had no intention of going back, not in the sense of opening the door and returning to her few cramped inches of seat.
 Pressed between Harry and Elliot her mind became naught but that disturbing empty that consumed her more often now than it ever had before.

 Madeline’s dedication to the idea seemed to spread to the weather itself, for as her steps hastened away from the awful place, the spots grew heavier and heavier.
 It was a delicious release, almost validating her decision.
 Though Madeline knew that was only because she was searching for validation in the first place, to feel at peace with such an act of selfishness as the one she was commiting.
 As the rain slowly seeped deeper into her damp hair, splattering against her jacket and bag, she let the twisted feeling in her stomach unwind.
-It was best to ignore the feelings currently plaguing her, for some things couldn’t be fixed with a simple action, not when she had ruined them so much through another.
-Every decision brought another with it, and they looped and twisted about until the next came.
+It really seemed best to ignore the feelings currently plaguing her, for some things couldn’t be fixed with a simple action, not when she had ruined them so much though another.
+Every decision brought another with it, and they looped and twisted about until the next came, and the next.
 Every choice changed the future.
 There was no retreating now, regardless.
 So she felt free from trying to untangle beginning from end.